Programmer-Network/Programmer-Network-Kubernetes/docusaurus/docs/networking/understanding-network-components.md

 ### Kubernetes ClusterIP vs NodePort vs LoadBalancer vs Ingress?

-Let's explore Kubernetes service types—ClusterIP, NodePort, LoadBalancer, and Ingress—and explain when to use each one and how they can work together.
+Let's explore Kubernetes service types, ClusterIP, NodePort, LoadBalancer, and Ingress, and explain when to use each one and how they can work together.

 #### ClusterIP